Brady-Hogg/Portfolio/exotic.md

 My resume sums up pretty much everything I disclose:

 > - Interpreted drawings for F35 engine components in order to verify tool designs met all requirements.
-> - Investigated numerous quality non-conformances and created planning to solve the issues.
+> - Investigated numerous quality non-conformance's and created planning to solve the issues.
 > -	Prevented tens of thousands of dollars in prevented scrap with an inspection fixture.
 > -	Designed a TPU hand guard that fits into complex geometry to improve worker safety.
 > -	Created a tool to decrease the conductive cooling on a large part sensitive to warping.